Junkiat968/NFTCerts_Frontend/README.md

   - Contact your admin if you do not have access rights to pages.
 - The address that the contract is deployed on is automatically made an Admin.

+## Notes
+- Due to React **StrictMode** some functions in the application may run twice.
+This is not an issue when running in production.

 ## Troubleshooting
 - __Possible additional modules to install (if module not found).__
   - Root Directory